 Return pan used to sear salmon to high heat.
 Add 2 tsp. olive oil, green beans, ¼ tsp. salt, and a pinch of pepper to hot pan and stir frequently until beans are bright green and beginning to char, 3-5 minutes.

 Add half the ginger and half the garlic (reserve remaining of both for sauce) to pan and cook until aromatic and beans are crisp-tender, 1-2 minutes.
-Remove from burner.

 Make the Sauce

-Combine remaining ginger, half the remaining garlic, sesame oil, teriyaki glaze, minced green onions, and 2 Tbsp. water in a mixing bowl.
+Combine remaining ginger, half the remaining garlic, sesame oil, teriyaki glaze, minced green onions, and 2 Tbsp. water in another mixing bowl.
 Taste, and add more garlic if desired.
 Sauce will have a thin consistency.